 Types of Audio-Visual Records at the NCTR

 Private statements were provided to the TRC by Survivors, Intergenerational Survivors, and former residential school staff.
-These statements represent the heart of the NCTR’s collection.
-They are not currently available to the general public, however those that gave a statement are welcome to contact us for a copy of their own statement.
+They are not currently available to the general public, however those that gave a statement are welcome to contact us for a copy.

-Sharing circles were held across Canada at various TRC national, regional, and special events.
+These circles provided an opportunity for individuals to share their residential school experiences.
 Members of the TRC’s Survivor Committee were present for many of the circles.

-Sharing panels were held across Canada at various TRC national, regional, and special events.
-Sharing Panels allowed speakers to share their statements directly with one of the Commissioners of the TRC.
+Sharing panels allowed speakers to share their statements directly with one of the Commissioners of the TRC.

 The NCTR also houses additional audio and visual records received from private donors.
 These records are not yet publicly available

 During the six years of its operation, the Commission held events in all parts of the country.
 The largest and most visible of these were the National Events held in Winnipeg, Inuvik, Halifax, Saskatoon, Montreal, Vancouver, and Edmonton between June 2010 and March 2014.